glotzerlab/signac-workshop/readme.md

 * Allow ~5 minutes to build the environment.

-* Note that the MyBinder will time out after 10ish minutes --> If it happens, choose `Run --> Run all above selected cell`
+* Note that the MyBinder will time out after about 10 minutes --> If it happens, choose `Run --> Run all above selected cell`

 ## To run locally